mixcore/mix.core/src/instructions/ai-getting-started.md

 1. Add dynamic content using database tables
 2. Create reusable modules for common components
 3. Set up blog posts if needed
+4. Create relationships between content types when building complex layouts
+5. Use the MCP Tools for CRUD operations on all content types

 ---

+## Important Notes for Complex Websites

+### When to Use Relationships
+- **Page-Module Relationships:** When pages need multiple nested modules (header, hero, content, footer)
+- **Post-Category Relationships:** When organizing blog content by topics or tags
+- **Custom Content Relationships:** When connecting business data (e.g., appointments to services)

+### MCP Tools Best Practices
+- Always check existing templates with `ListTemplates` before creating new ones
+- Use `loadNestedData: true` when querying content with relationships
+- Document all relationships in `database-schema.md` and `project-progress.md`
+- Follow the proper `folderType` values for template creation

+---

 ## Need Help?

 - **Troubleshooting:** Check the [Template Patterns & Best Practices](./ai-template-patterns.md) guide
+- **Relationships:** Consult [Creating Database Relationships](./ai-workflows-relationships.md) for complex content connections
 - **Command Reference:** Use [MCP Tools Reference](./mcp-tools-reference.md) for specific tool parameters
 - **Technical Issues:** Consult the [Developer Guide](./developer-guide.md) for advanced topics